yaisme/Edge-DNS-Switcher/readme.md

 ---

-_This project is part of my open-source portfolio.
-Feel free to explore, use, and contribute!_
+_This project is a demonstration of the capabilities of the `chrome.dns.resolve` API.
+Contributions and suggestions for alternative approaches are welcome!_

 ⭐️ Star this repo if you found it useful!